|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 of the client by telling themselves that they cannot do the client any further

-and may believe that no man will care for her without a sexual relationship, she
+and may believe that no man will care for him/her without a sexual relationship, the victim

 may feel that sexual involvement with the professional is a necessary price to